 Individual Trustee qualifications are noted in the table below.
-In addition, the following characteristics are among those that were considered for each existing Trustee and will be considered for any Nominee Trustee.
+In addition, the following characteristics are among those that were considered for each existing Trustee and will be considered for any nominee Trustee.

-- Outstanding skills in disciplines deemed by the Independent Trustees to be particularly relevant to the role of Independent Trustee and to the Funds, including legal, accounting, the financial industry and the investment industry. - · No conflicts which would interfere with qualifying as independent. - · Appropriate interpersonal skills to work effectively with other Independent Trustees. - Understanding and appreciation of the important role occupied by Independent Trustees in the regulatory structure governing regulated investment companies.
+- Outstanding skills in disciplines deemed by the Independent Trustees (defined below) to be particularly relevant to the role of Independent Trustee and to the Funds, including legal, accounting, the financial industry and the investment industry. - No conflicts which would interfere with qualifying as independent. - Appropriate interpersonal skills to work effectively with other Independent Trustees. - Understanding and appreciation of the important role occupied by Independent Trustees in the regulatory structure governing registered investment companies. - Diversity of background.